orm81zp/project-BabyYodaBot/README.md

 show-birthday             - used to display a birthday: show-birthday <name>
 remove-birthday           - used to remove a birthday: remove-birthday <name>
 add-phone                 - used to add a phone: add-phone <name> <phone>
+add-address               - used to add an address: add-address <name> <address>
+show-address              - used to display an address: show-address <name>

 save                      - used to save data: save help                      - used to display information about all commands: help